bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 ##### How do I use brupop?

+How to install Brupop is covered in the [Brupop documentation](https://github.com/bottlerocket-os/bottlerocket-update-operator#installation).

 #### EKS

 When running the `aws-k8s-*` variants of Bottlerocket on EKS, you can use either the EKS Console or `eksctl` to update your Bottlerocket nodes.